Theoretical Question:

 6. What’s difference between Primary Key and Foreign Key?

-Ans: primary key is a column which uniquely identifies the records in a table.
+Ans: A primary key is a column which uniquely identifies the records in a table.
 In a broad sense, a primary key is the mixture of a unique key and an index: A collumn with a primary key is indexed to deliver a faster query, and doesn't allow duplicate values to ensure specific data.

-foreign key is a column (the child column) in a table which has a corresponding relationship and a dependency on another column (the parent collumn) that is usually in a different table.
+A foreign key is a column (the child column) in a table which has a corresponding relationship and a dependency on another column (the parent collumn) that is usually in a different table.
 Parent columns can have multiple child columns, but a child collumn can only have one parent column.

 7. What are the rank functions in SQL Server?